 In terms of language reading, it's not much better...
 Thus, we'll put it here in a more "unofficial" pronunciation was

 |Hello||sabaidi||Good evening||None lap fan dii|

 Trip to Laos: the best itinerary

-Laos is a beautiful country that lends itself as much to a stopover on a round the world trip as to a beautiful holiday destination.
+Laos is a beautiful country that lends itself as much as a stopover on a round the world trip as to a beautiful holiday destination.
 It is, in absolute terms, of course possible to come for only one week, but if you want our opinion that would be a shame.
-Travel times are relatively long despite the short distances and therefore we really recommend that you allow a minimum of 2 weeks in the country.
-Below you will find some suggestions for itineraries depending on the duration...
+Transportation duration are relatively long despite the short distances and therefore we really recommend that you allow a minimum of 2 weeks in the country.
+Below you will find some suggestions for itineraries depending on the duration of your trip...
 The idea is not that you follow them exactly, but rather to give you an impression of what we think is realistic...

 2 weeks in Laos - our itinerary suggestions